TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ------

-!!! note
+!!! summary

     The Number between the **[**brackets**]** in the following release profiles are the scores the release name will get during a automatic and manual search and with the use of the scores some releases will be preferred over others and even upgraded.

+    The Number between **(**brackets**)** in the following release profiles are referring to the location where you should add this regex in the release profile corresponding the screenshot above.

+!!! important
+    We're going to make use of 4 separate release profiles.

 ------

-## First Release Profile
+## Release Sources (Streaming Service)

+<sub>Profile 1</sub>

 <!-- [trash_id: a0e7774a471e041d4f1111e0690244d0] -->
-!!! important
-    We're going to make use of 2 separate release profiles.

-### Release Sources (Streaming Service)

 !!! note

-    Also check mark `Include Preferred when Renaming` and add `{Preferred Words}` to your renaming scheme when you get download loop issues!!!
+    Check mark `Include Preferred when Renaming` and add `{Preferred Words}` to your renaming scheme else you could get a download loop issues!!!

     What it does: